[The Reality Of] Pain From Braces

 When someone is experiencing discomfort, they may be advised to try an over-the-counter pain medication such as Advil, Tylenol or aspirin.
 It’s important to follow the instructions on the label and take the correct dosage based on age.
 It’s important to take them with food.
 It may also be important to discuss it with a physician if a person is already taking medication.

 A person may be advised to try using a bite wafer.
-When a person bites down on it a few minutes several times each hour, it has been proven to help ease discomfort.
+When a person bites down on it a few minutes several times each hour, it has been proven to help ease the pain from braces.
 The motion of the jaw biting increases the circulation of blood in a person’s gums.
 This is able to ease the pain.

-One of the easiest ways for a patient to keep their mouth from being hurt by braces is to have some type of barrier in place between the inside of their mouth and the brackets on their teeth.
-One of the most successful ways to do this is with dental wax.
+Firstly, one of the easiest ways for a patient to keep their mouth from being hurt by the pain from braces is to have some type of barrier in place between the inside of their mouth and the brackets on their teeth.
+Thus, one of the most successful ways to do this is with dental wax.
 An orthodontist may provide their patients with a sample of dental wax.
 It’s easy to use.
 A patient only needs to break off a bit and apply it to the bracket on the tooth that is causing a problem.

-Nease and Higginbotham Orthodontics, visit and learn about your options for a great smile.
+Accordingly, we at Nease and Higginbotham ensure your complete satisfaction.
+Therefore, visit Dr. Nease and learn about your options for a great smile.

 Nease and Higginbotham